-Taking tests can be one of the most anxiety-inducing things in school, especially when you don’t know what to expect.
+Taking tests can be one of the most anxiety-inducing parts of school, especially when you don’t know what to expect.
 It’s time to take a deep breath and relax, because we’re about to break down some of the most frequently asked questions about exams, grades, and everything in between at James Madison High School.
 In this blog, you’ll also be able to find out about resources available to you so that you can successfully pass your courses and boost your GPA along the way.

 There are two types of graded assignments you’ll experience at JMHS.
 A majority of your exams will be open book, multiple-choice exams.
-In these exams, you’ll have 3 hours from the time you open the exam to complete it and in each question you’ll have a choice of 4 different answers.
+In these exams, you’ll have 3 hours from the time you open the exam to complete it and in each question, you’ll have a choice of 4 different answers.
 Once you complete and submit this type of multiple-choice exam, no waiting is necessary!
-You’ll instantly see the percentage you got correct and which questions were correct and which were incorrect.
+You’ll instantly see the percentage you got correct and which questions were correct, and which were incorrect.

 Open book exams mean that you’re allowed to access your notes or reading material while taking your exam.
 When compared to closed book exams, there are definitely benefits of open book exams.
 Former senior editor of Psychology Today Magazine and researcher of learning and cognition, Annie Murphy Paul listed that open book exams generate less anxiety, help develop problem solving skills rather than focus on memorization, and more closely resemble tasks students will need to do after they graduate.

 Although you’re allowed to look at all of your readings, remember that it’s still super important to study!
 You’ll only have a certain amount of time to complete your exam, so you won’t want to waste it looking up all the answers individually.
 Develop good study habits by reading, creating flash cards, writing out notes, or whatever helps you remember your information.

 Pro tip: Writing out and referencing your notes can be a helpful resource when taking your exams.